DmitriiDenisov/Jenkins-lab/README.md

 2. Change `HTTP_PORT`
 3. `sudo systemctl start jenkins`

+### Some examples

+You can find examples of jobs in folder `examples in this repo`.
+All of them were built based on [Tutorials](https://www.youtube.com/watch?v=cyb10iplv7U&list=PLg5SS_4L6LYvQbMrSuOjTL1HOiDhUE_5a&ab_channel=ADV-IT)

+In order to import them into Jenkins (details find below in Jenkins CLI section):
+`java -jar jenkins-cli.jar -auth USERNAME:USERPASS -s http://localhost:9090 create-job newmyjob < myjob.xml`

 ### Useful Commands:
 ```
 systemctl enable jenkins # Enable the Jenkins service to start automatically.